Cod Almighty | Article

 The only moment from all the Carmarthen games I recall was a one-person pitch invasion after a bad tackle, a gentleman in overcoat piping up a warning to the invader, repeatedly because it was so ineffectual.
 "You are trespassing.
 I know what I'm talking about because I'm a lawyer.
 You are trespassing," he called, with the pompousness that only a Welsh member of the professional classes can muster.
 Such was football in Carmarthen in 1987.

-Through the 1980s, my interest in football had been little more than a check of the scores in the newspapers and a glance at the table to make sure that Grimsby were still in the old second division.
+Through the 1980s, my interest in football had been little more than a quick read of the scores in the newspapers and a glance at the table to make sure that Grimsby were still in the old second division.
 Now that I was watching a game – any game – it became natural to hurry home to catch the Grimsby result on the radio.

 The sense of loss from that one moment of Grimsby's relegation is more vivid than all the hours of Carmarthen Town matches I'd watched in the half-season I lived there